Lost Your Registration Code?

-Even so, you apparently still have tracks in your library that are in the cloud.
+Even so, you apparently still have tracks in your library that are in the cloud, perhaps as undownloaded Purchases.
 This is an iTunes 11 "feature".

 Dupin has yet to be updated to clarify the message, however the gist is the same: tracks in the cloud cannot be deleted by third-party apps.
 This message is clarified as of Dupin v2.5.3.

 After Dupin finds and then Filters my duplicate tracks, don't I still have to select each track I want to Purge?

 No. Purging a batch selection of tracks in Dupin is an option.
 But it is not at all necessary to select tracks in Dupin before Purging them.
 Any Purge operation will only remove tracks designated as non-Keepers.
 (The term "Purge" is used instead of "Delete" to avoid confusion with how one selects and deletes tracks in iTunes.)

 Why does Dupin show the original track with the duplicates?
 Isn't that sort of like iTunes' "Show Duplicates"?